microsoft/api-guidelines/graph/patterns/query-option-aliasing.md

 Microsoft Graph API Design Pattern

-*Query option aliasing is providing functions with friendly names as an additional mechanism for clients to make certain kinds of requests that involve the use of OData query options.*
+*Exposing functions for common queries is providing functions with friendly names as an additional mechanism for clients to make certain kinds of requests that involve the use of OData query options.*

 ## Problem